 "Polysyndactyly" describes both webbing and the presence of an extra number of fingers or toes.

 Causes of Webbing of the fingers or toes

 - Hereditary syndactyly

 - Use of the medication hydantoin during pregnancy (fetal hydantoin effect)

 When to Contact a Health Professional

-This condition is normally discovered at birth and evaluated during the newborn hospital stay.
+This condition is normally discovered at birth while the baby is in the hospital.

 What to Expect at Your Office Visit